aiisahik/frontend-test/README.md

-Guidelines:

-1. Fork this repository when starting off.
+Getting Started and Submitting:

+1. To get started, fork this repo into your own github account or download the contents to your local.
+When you're done with the exercise, email the forked repo or your completed code to jie@kinnek.com

 2. You will be evaluated by what you are able to do within 3 hours.
 Commit and push your code to your forked repo before or at the 3 hour mark.
 If you run out of time and need to quickly or complete something, you can make a separate push after the 3 hour push.

+Guidelines:

-3. You may import / remove / replace any generally available open source library.
+1. You may import / remove / replace any generally available open source library.

-4. You may modify and rewrite any portion of any file in the repository except for data.js which you may not modify.
+2. You may modify and rewrite any portion of any file in the repository except for data.js which you may not modify.

-5. You may consult any online resource (such as Stack Overflow) but you may not solicit help or advice from any human being.
+3. You may consult any online resource (such as Stack Overflow) but you may not solicit help or advice from any human being.

-6. A simple jQuery / underscore based app has been written for you.
+4. A simple jQuery / underscore based app has been written for you.
 You can add to it or even re-write it in a framework of your choice.
 However, keep in mind that you will be primarily evaluated on the design / UX / UI / HTML / CSS - not on the elegance of the javascript code.